raian-shahrear/thunder-fitness-client/README.md

 - Must have a backend for managing the App data dynamically through API.

 ### Installation Steps
-1. Create React app with Vite by "npm create vite@latest".
+1. Create React app with Vite by `npm create vite@latest`.
 2. Install the required npm package where TailwindCSS & Shadcn for managing CSS, Redux for state management, React-router for routing and there are also others for carousel slider, toast, animation.
 3. Under the src folder there are some folder for specific purpose like assets, components, config, hooks, pages, redux, routes, types, styles and utils.
 4. Implement Redux Store & RTK Query for managing local state and API by following [Redux-toolkit Doc](https://redux-toolkit.js.org/tutorials/quick-start)